WadeNaughton/patch_perfect/README.md

 - links to make reservations to the campgrounds
 - current, hourly, and daily weather for each peak
 - upload profile picutre

-# Features to come (no time table)

-- allow users that have been added to a trip to upload photos and journal entries
+- users that have been added to a trip can upload their photos to the trip report
-- add section for any costs and assign that to a user
+- add costs associated with the trip and have that cost be evenly split

+# Features to come

+- enhanced logic for splitting costs
+- enhanced design